The Crisis of Liberalism

 of Christian morality and liberal compromise.
 Evolutionary biologists like

-Darwin argued that humans were no different in kind than animals.
+Darwin argued that humans were no different in kind than animals engaged in the struggle for survival.
 Darwin not

 only proposed a purely physical origin of mankind, but